20 Caves In Slovenia You Gotta See

 16. Rudnik Cave

-Located in Mezica, this is an old lead and zinc mine but is now open for experienced cavers to explore during the summer months.
-Be aware that the light isn’t so fantastic, so be equipped before you visit; however, guided tours take you through a section of the old mine via a train tour, and you are given a yellow jacket and headlamp to help with the visibility issue.
+Located in Mezica, this old lead and zinc mine is now open for experienced cavers to explore during the summer months.
+Be aware that the light isn’t fantastic, so be equipped before you visit; however, guided tours take you through a section of the old mine via a train tour, and you are given a yellow jacket and headlamp to help with the visibility issue.

 There are many mineral deposits around, namely wulfenite, and this sparkles in the light.
 This is an unusual and very historic cave to visit.